 I’m off to China and I have asked three people to make three very unique contributions to Solo Traveler while I’m away.

 Today, I’m excited to introduce Doug as our guest blogger.
 He’s also my go-to guy for technology.
 He puts together devices in a simple and streamlined fashion to get the most use from them.
 He also communicates patiently, in human terms rather than with technical jargon.
+You can read more from Doug on his blog at ihelpinnovate and follow Doug on twitter @dougkrug

 Doug is going to write a few posts for us.
 The reasons: